The two of them step out of Mumbai’s Victoria Terminus. And step over a dead man.

 They spot him, and like cats at a fallen dustbin lid, scatter to all sides of the station.
 Kemp watches one running straight down the platform, down onto the line, and further and further into the ball of sun slowly dying on the horizon.

 The sleeper train arrives, heavily pulling up to the platform, creaking and travelling so impossible slowly under its weight.

-They find their sparse, grim, double sleeping compartment and watch the loading for what feels like hours on this, hopefully, Delhi-bound train.
-Official verdicts on where the train is going vary wildly.
+They find their sparse, grim, double sleeping compartment and watch the loading for what feels like hours on this, hopefully, Delhi-bound train: exact, official, verdicts on where the train is going vary wildly.

 As they pass out of the station, out into the open land, a farewell committee of three men and one pig are in a perfect line, in perfect time, shitting by the side of the rail.

 The long sleeper train groans into the falling night.
 Going not much faster than running pace.
 Stopping every 20 minutes or so.

 At nearly every stop there is a glare of activity.
 The two guards in our carriage seem to be given a new dish of curry at each station.
 They seem remarkably happy, sat on the floor by the open doors, piling up metal plates, stomachs pushing through their dishevelled uniforms.

 There is nothing for Kemp and Passepartout to eat on the train.
 Kemp asks the two guards if they could get them some curry on the next stop.
 They look up through their mouthfuls of food, not stopping chewing, and shake their heads.